 - (a) i.
-A candidate shall normally be enrolled as a full-time candidate. - The minimum period of enrolment for a fulltime candidate is one year. - The maximum period of enrolment for a full-time candidate is two years, which shall be consecutive unless the candidate's
+A candidate shall normally be enrolled as a full-time candidate. - ii.
+The minimum period of enrolment for a fulltime candidate is one year. - iii.
+The maximum period of enrolment for a fulltime candidate is two years, which shall be consecutive unless the candidate's enrolment is suspended under Regulation 5(d). - (b) i.
+With the approval of the Dean of Law, a candidate may be enrolled as a part-time candidate. - A part-time candidate is one who, because of employment, health, family or other reasons, is unable to devote his or her full-time to study and research. - iii.
+The minimum period of enrolment for a parttime candidate is two years, which shall be consecutive unless the candidate's enrolment is suspended under Regulation 5(d). - iv.
+The maximum period of enrolment for a parttime candidate is four years, which shall be consecutive unless the candidate's enrolment is suspended under Regulation 5(d).

-- enrolment is suspended under Regulation 5(d). - With the approval of the Dean of Law, a candidate may be enrolled as a part-time candidate. - A part-time candidate is one who, because of employment, health, family or other reasons, is unable to devote his or her full-time to study and research. - The minimum period of enrolment for a part-time candidate is two years, which shall be consecutive unless the candidate's enrolment is suspended under Regulation 5(d). - iv.
-The maximum period of enrolment for a part-time candidate is four years, which shall be consecutive unless the candidate's enrolment is suspended under Regulation 5(d). - (c) After the commencement of study and research for the degree a candidate may, with the permission of the Dean of Law, transfer from part-time to full-time status, or vice versa.
+- v.
+Full-time and part-time candidates are expected to be able to attend the School of Law in person.
+Distance enrolment is not available for the LLM degree. - (c) After the commencement of study and research for the degree a candidate may, with the permission of the Dean of Law, transfer from part-time to full-time status, or vice versa.
 In granting such permission, the Dean shall determine the minimum and maximum periods of study and may impose other conditions. - (d) In special cases the Dean of Law may suspend the enrolment of a candidate, and may extend the time for submission of a research paper, thesis or dissertation.
 In such a case the Dean shall determine whether the candidate remains eligible for Honours.